What is a Private Detective or Investigator?

 - Question persons to obtain evidence for cases of divorce, child custody, or missing persons or information about individuals' character or financial status.

-When polled, Private Detectives and Investigators say the following skills are most frequently used in their jobs:
+These are the skills Private Detectives and Investigators say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.